ddj231/Handel/README.md

 You're all set!

-Alternatively do the following:
+Alternatively install with the following:

 ```
 npm i handel-pl-dev
 ```

-and import
+and import with the following:

 ```
 import * as Handel from 'handel-pl-dev';